V isualize the future

-Please note that we regret we are unable to offer court-ordered community service opportunities beyond our community events, which are open to all.
+ATTENTION: We regret that we are unable to offer court-ordered community service opportunities.
 The organizations below may be able to assist you:

-Our outdoor park improvement community volunteer events are usually spring and fall on Saturday mornings from 9 a.m. - 12 noon, rain or shine.
-Parks staff can provide a limited supply of tools, and volunteers are advised to bring gloves and a shovel or pruners, wear sturdy shoes or boots (no flip-flops or sandals!) and dress for the weather.
+Most of our events are Saturday mornings from 9 a.m. - 12 noon, rain or shine.
+Parks staff can provide a limited supply of tools, and volunteers need to wear boots or sturdy shoes AND socks (no flip-flops or sandals!) and dress for the weather.
 Orientation and a safety briefing starts promptly at 9:00 AM.
-We are grateful to our friends at the Starbucks on 4th & Meeker for donating hot chocolate and coffee for our volunteers, along with the water we provide.
+We provide water and are grateful to our friends at the Starbucks on 4th & Meeker for donating hot chocolate and coffee for our volunteers.

 In 1995, we developed an Adopt-A-Park Program for groups and individuals interested in volunteering at various parks in the city.
-Under the Adopt-a-Park umbrella now are 1) one-time park improvement projects for groups of 10 or more, 2) spring and fall community-wide events (listed above), 3) litter clean-ups for groups of students, scouts or other groups interested in doing community service and 4) seasonal park clean-up commitments, where a group truly does "adopt" one favorite park or trail and maintains it without staff assistance.
+Under the Adopt-a-Park umbrella are 1) one-time park improvement projects for groups of 10 or more, 2) spring and fall community-wide events (listed above), 3) litter clean-ups for groups interested in doing community service and 4) seasonal park clean-up commitments, where a group truly does "adopt" one favorite park or trail and maintains it without staff assistance.
 (Signed agreement and appropriate insurance required.)

-To learn more about the Adopt-A-Park Program or upcoming volunteer opportunities, call 253-856-5110 or email Park staff with your name, the group you are with (if applicable), address, daytime phone number and email address.
-Or, simply fill out a volunteer intake form online, checking off the Adopt-a-Park box.
+To learn more about the Adopt-A-Park Program, simply fill out a volunteer intake form online, checking off the Adopt-a-Park box.
 Once we receive it, we'll touch base with you about your time commitment and interests.
+If you prefer, call 253-856-5114 or email Park staff with your name, the group you are with (if applicable), address, daytime phone number and email address.
 We will do our best to match you up with a volunteer experience that will be both meaningful for you and helpful to us.

 Eagle Scout Projects